Campus Information Technology Services

 This team will provide a fast, reliable server and network infrastructure providing the latest wired and wireless connectivity as budget and security allows.

 This team will provide to System Services, Computer Science and other University departments and schools on an as needed basis, the computer processing hardware and storage needed to fulfill research, teaching and university business requirements.
-All project request including server and network needs shall be made in advance of the need, allowing for sufficient time to perform necessary adjustments or
+All project requests including server and network needs shall be made in advance of the need, allowing for sufficient time to perform necessary adjustments or identify funding sources.

-The network and server services provided by Network Services are limited by physical safety, the need to protect UHV data, and the availability of budget and manpower.
+The network services provided by Network Services are limited by physical safety, the need to protect UHV data, and the availability of budget and manpower.

 Services provided by the Network Services team include the following: